r-xue/ads2bibdesk/README.rst

 - The MacOS Automator workflow is running the installed console script rather than an embedded Python program

 Some less-used features from the original `ads_bibdesk <https://github.com/jonathansick/ads_bibdesk>`_ are gone: notably, the "ingest" and "preprint-update" modes.
+But I plan to at least add back the "preprint-update" option (by scanning ``article_bibcode``s associated with arXiv).